dgtlmoon/changedetection.io/README.md

 ### JSONPath or jq?

 For more complex parsing, filtering, and modifying of JSON data, jq is recommended due to the built-in operators and functions.
-Refer to the [documentation](https://stedolan.github.io/jq/manual/) for more specifc information on jq.
+Refer to the [documentation](https://stedolan.github.io/jq/manual/) for more specific information on jq.

 One big advantage of `jq` is that you can use logic in your JSON filter, such as filters to only show items that have a value greater than/less than etc.